Eduardo-V-Argenton/Empirical_Analysis_Deep_Learning_Gradient_Boosting_Predictive_Environmental_Modelling/README.md

 # 🌦️ An Empirical Analysis of Deep Learning and Gradient Boosting Models for Predictive Environmental Modelling

 This repository contains the code and experiments for the paper:
-**"A Unified Benchmark of Deep Learning and Gradient Boosting Models for Multivariate Autoregressive Weather Forecasting with Real-World Data."**
+**"An Empirical Analysis of Deep Learning and Gradient Boosting Models for Predictive Environmental Modelling"**

 ---